Work Accidents on Construction Sites

 Construction sites are inherently dangerous places, and anyone working on a construction site faces a number of risks on a daily basis.

-However, this does not mean that if you are injured while working on a construction site, it is simply something you must accept.
+If you are injured while working on a construction site, it is not something you must accept.
 The law states that your health and safety should be protected while you are at work – just like any other employee, worker or contractor in Northern Ireland.

 Due to the nature of a construction site, there are various ways in which a construction site worker might suffer an accident and injury.
 Common examples of Work Accidents on Construction Sites include –